-- Centralize common county-wide processes and systems under the County Administrator. - o Create finance, HR and maintenance department - Improve the county's procurement process to be consistent county-wide.
+- Centralize common county-wide processes and systems under the County Administrator. - Create finance, HR and maintenance department - Improve the county's procurement process to be consistent county-wide.
 Maximize procurement rewards or benefits and identify joint procurement opportunities across departments or with other organizations. - Improve purchasing policy - Evaluate the needs of a new ERP (enterprise resource planning) to update our payroll and finance systems.
-Pursue with measureable progress the acquisition of a new payroll and finance system.
+Pursue with measureable progress the acquisition of a new payroll and finance system. - Biannual review of committee structure with possibility of consolidation. - Evaluate concept of merging departments within the county.